whosFritz/mensa-food-feed-ical/README.md

 ## Supported Platforms

 - Calendar MacOS and iOS:
-  - if u add the calendar to iCloud, it will be synced, but u will be prompted to enter userid and hash on every new device which is connected to your iCloud account when openeing the calendar app
+  - if u add the calendar to iCloud, it will be synced

 ## Features

 - Fetches meal data for multiple Mensa locations.